-Counterparty risk on market transactions is managed with a system of limits set by RCI Banque and then approved by Renault as part of the Group-wide consolidation of counterparty risks.
-Limits are set using an internal rating method (determined jointly with Renault as the shareholder), based on a combination of several factors: capital adequacy, solvency ratio, long and short-term ratings by credit rating agencies, qualitative appraisal of the counterparty.
+Transactions are made with first-class banks and counterparty risk on market transactions is managed with a system of limits set by RCI Banque and then approved by Renault as part of the Group-wide consolidation of counterparty risks.
+Limits are set using an internal rating method based on capital adequacy, long-term ratings by credit agencies and a qualitative appraisal of the counterparty.

 Compliance with these limits is monitored daily.
 All the results of controls are communicated monthly to the RCI Banque finance committee and integrated into the consolidated monitoring of Renault Group counterparty risk.
-Counterparties on market transactions are selected French and international banks.
-Limits are assigned according to an internal rating system currently in effect for the whole of the Renault Group.